 Personally, it doesn't bother me to either consume tap water, or drink from a water fountain.
 Moreover, I usually wash dishes by hand; hot water; and dish soap, forgoing a dishwasher.
 I think soap and water kills harmful germs, plus we need exposure to everyday germs to build up our immunities.
 (Read a scientific study to support the notion here.)
 While I'm not going to get crazy and eat food that has fallen on a sidewalk, if a friend asks me to taste his drink, or food off his plate, I'm fine with it.

 Mostly we have to worry about germs anywhere hands touch common surfaces, like the handle to turn on a water fountain, as well as, doorknobs, computer keyboards or subway poles.
 That's where dozens of bacteria or viruses can be transmitted by feces, mucus or coughs.
-Oh!
-It sounds like some people could do a better job of washing their hands.
+Oh, it sounds like some people could do a better job of handwashing!
 (Tip: Mentally song Happy Birthday twice to lather and wash long enough.)

 After surviving a winter with several wicked head colds, I have tried not to touch public doorknobs, railings, computer keyboards and touch screens.
 With the latter, I'm thinking of you, Apple Stores, with your cool laptops, iPads and iPhones.
 OK, I still pop in to play with all the latest toys, but I avoid touching my face until I wash or sanitize my hands.
 I started carrying a slender hand sanitizer in my purse after that unfortunate season of viruses.